Coupled fermion-kink system in Jackiw-Rebbi model: Bound states and bound energies

 \subsection{Threshold states}

-Threshold or half-bound states are the states appearing in ($1+1$) Quantum Field Theory, where the fermion field goes to a constant at spacial infinity.
+Threshold or half-bound states are the states where the fermion field goes to a constant at spatial infinity.
 For these states when $x\to\infty$ the wave function is finite, but does not decay fast enough to be square-integrable \cite{Graham,Dong1,Dong2}.

 To find such states in our system we solve the system of equations at $x\to\pm\infty$.
-We write $\psi$ in the form $\psi(x\to\pm\infty) = $, where $c_i$'s are arbitrary constants.
+We write $\psi$ in the form $\psi(x\to\pm\infty) = e^{-i E t} $, where $c_i$'s are arbitrary constants.

 Applying the conditions $\chi(x\to\pm\infty) = \pm1$, $\chi'(x\to\pm\infty) = \chi''(x\to\pm\infty) = 0$ and $\psi'(x\to\pm\infty) = $ to the set of equations of motion, we obtain